christy8059/independent-study/entries/entry_four.md

 - Don't stay on one topic if I dont understand it.
 There are multiple topics and methods that associete with this.
 In general if something is too hard and you have already googled different solutions it is okay to come back to it.

-- take breaks if encountering problems so new ideas can popup
+- Take breaks if encountering problems so new ideas can popup